-When the U.S. army arrived in the Rio Grande delta in March 1846, General Taylor’s first stop was to establish a base, Fort Polk, to receive reinforcements and supplies.
+When the U.S. Army arrived at the Rio Grande delta in March 1846, General Taylor’s first stop was to establish a supply base, Fort Polk, to receive reinforcements and supplies.
 He selected the Mexican settlement known as El Frontón de Santa Isabel or Point Isabel.

 The lighthouse sits at an elevation of 15 feet.
 For complete accessibility information, contact the city of Port Isabel Lighthouse.